A Guide to Customer Loyalty: How to Effectively Retain Your Customers

 If you ever find yourself in a situation where your business is going through a crisis, there are two ways that you can react: you can recognize what went wrong or be dismissive about it.

 As a marketing director or a brand manager of a company under a crisis, the best step is always to recognize the mistake.
 While it’s tempting to escape from it all, it will actually make everything worse for the brand.

-If you think about it, whether you face the mistake or escape it, what happened already happened.
-The reputation of the brand has been damaged already, and it’s up to you to handle this situation.
+The reputation of the brand has already been damaged, and it’s up to you to handle this situation.

 Let’s take a look at two examples of this situation: one company admitted its mistake while the other one kept silent about it.